t-affeldt/climate_api/README.md

 Higher values will result in smoother transitions between effects as well as faster response times to traveling players.
 Lower values will significantly increase overall performance at the cost of rougher looking effects.
 - ``Multiplicator for used particles`` (default 1.0):
-This value regulated how many particles will be spawned.
+This value regulates how many particles will be spawned.
 A value of 1 will use the recommended amount of particles.
 Lower values can possible increase performance.
 - ``Dynamically modify nodes`` (default true):